-- According to the American Academy of Pediatrics (AAP), babies from 12 to 24 months should consume two to three cups (16 to 24 ounces) of whole milk every day (6).
+- According to the AAP, babies from 12 to 24 months should consume two to three cups (16 to 24 ounces) of whole milk every day to increase their appetite for food and promote satiety (6).
 You can spread the quantity across multiple servings a day.

 Do not serve more than three cups of whole cow milk a day.
 If you have concerns about your baby getting adequate nourishment or want to consider fortified cow milk, talk to your baby’s pediatrician.